darryncampbell/GenericScanWedge/README.md

 ## What is this?

-This application implements an Android service that provides a rudementary implementation of [Zebra's DataWedge](http://techdocs.zebra.com/datawedge/5-0/guide/about/) that can be run on non-Zebra devices, doing so allows the same user application to run on both Zebra and non-Zebra devices.
+This application implements an Android service that provides a rudementary implementation of [Zebra's DataWedge](http://techdocs.zebra.com/datawedge/5-0/guide/about/) that can be run on non-Zebra devices, doing so allows the same application to scan barcodes on both Zebra and non-Zebra devices.
+For more background see the accompanying [Blog](https://darryncampbellblog.wordpress.com/2016/08/16/writing-enterprise-android-applications-that-capture-barcode-data-and-run-on-multiple-devices/)

 The diagram below illustrates the goal where this service is illustrated in green.
-**Note that there is no support in this service for non-Zebra enterprise devices**
+**Note that there is no support in this service for non-Zebra enterprise mobile computers**

 ![Architecture](https://github.com/darryncampbell/DataWedgeLite/blob/master/doc/wider_architecture.png?raw=true)